Two Men Charged After Distributing Fentanyl Ends In An Individual Dead

 TAMPA, FLA.
 (CW44 News At 10) -Two men are facing up to life in federal prison after distributing narcotics that ended in an individual’s death.

 Marvin “MJ” Mitchell 36, of St. Petersburg and Christopher Hughes 43, of Pinellas Park are being charged with conspiracy to possess with the intent to distribute heroin, crack cocaine, and fentanyl, which caused an individuals death.
-The two men are also being charged with possession of heroin, crack cocaine, and fentanyl according to officials.READ MORE: Buford Man Indicted in $650 Million Ponzi Scheme
+The two men are also being charged with possession of heroin, crack cocaine, and fentanyl according to officials.READ MORE: Several Gas Stations Out Of Gas In Tampa Bay

 If Mitchell and Hughes are convicted of all counts, they could face up to a minimum mandatory sentence of 20 years, and up to life in federal prison.

-Acting United States Attorney Karin Hoppmann announced the return of the superseding indictment charges on Tuesday, May 11.READ MORE: Tax Refund Delays Likely To Grow As Filing Deadline Nears
+Acting United States Attorney Karin Hoppmann announced the return of the superseding indictment charges on Tuesday, May 11.READ MORE: Hillsborough County Schools Approves Emergency Financial Plan

 Mitchell and his co-conspirators, including Hughes, sold narcotics that included heroin, crack cocaine, and fentanyl.
 In June 2019, members of this conspiracy distributed narcotics to an individual, who later died.

-According to the indictment the Medical Examiner’s Office for Pasco and Pinellas Counties had determined the cause of death of the individual was fentanyl toxicity.MORE NEWS: Gov. Kemp Reflects On Key 2022 FY Budget Items During Statewide Tour
+According to the indictment the Medical Examiner’s Office for Pasco and Pinellas Counties had determined the cause of death of the individual was fentanyl toxicity.MORE NEWS: Man Charged With Manslaughter After Killing His Roommate

 An indictment is merely a formal charge that a defendant has committed one or more violations of federal criminal law, and every defendant is presumed innocent unless, and until, proven guilty.